skyssolutions/lynxchan/src/be/Readme.txt

 boot.js is the main file, run it using io.js to start the system.
 Keep in mind that if you ran setup.sh, you can just run the lynxchan command or start the lynxchan service.
 It accepts the following arguments:
-debug: for development.
-Will not cache static files and will reload any module besides the ones directly.
+--debug, -d: for development.
+Will not cache static files and will reload any module besides the ones directly under the be directory.
-reload: will rebuild all pages on boot.
+--reload, -r: will rebuild all pages on boot.

 The json api files will be stored on the api directory and acessed by the same subdomain. api.domain/function will use the file api/function.js.
 The form api for support of users without js because they are retarded tin foilers are in the form directory and work the same as the api directory.